Tuesday's prep highlights: Monticello boys' golf claims IPC golf title

 Fisher/Gibson City-Melvin-Sibley 12, Mt.
 Pulaski 0.
 Eight different scorers recorded goals for the Bunnies (11-3-1), who scored 10 times in the first half to lock up a nonconference win early.
 Zack Zabinden and Isaiah Johnson scored twice, while freshman Lane Beyers netted his first career varsity goal in the 37th minute of the game.

 Hoopeston Area 4, Georgetown-Ridge Farm/Westville 3.
-The Cornjerkers (10-5-1) claimed a VVC home win in a penalty-kick shootout, dispatching the Buffaloes (5-6-1) in a thriller that overtime could not resolve.
+The Cornjerkers (10-5-1) claimed a Vermilion Valley Conference home win in a penalty-kick shootout, dispatching the Buffaloes (5-6-1) in a thriller that overtime could not resolve.
 Owen Root, Talan Gredy-Nelson and Gabe Joneikis all scored for Hoopeston Area.

+Iroquois West 9, Clifton Central 2.
+The visiting Raiders (6-10) ended a two-match skid by routing the Comets in non-league action.
+Angel Andrade booked a hat trick and added one assist for IW, which picked up two goals and three assists from Santiago Andrade.
+Mario Andrade (two goals), Julian Melgoza (three assists) and Josh Plattner (six keeper saves) also provided meaningful contributions.

 Mahomet-Seymour 7, Effingham 0.
 Five goals in the second half allowed the Bulldogs (9-2-1) to build on a 2-0 halftime lead as they notched a home win.
 The Apollo Conference triumph saw goals from six different Bulldogs: Caeden Simpson, Sebastian Chamorro, Eli Stelle, Isaac Warren, Nolan Wheeler and Mitchell McAnally, plus an Effingham own goal.